Cannot read XMP metadata from (darktable) JPEG images

 I tried to trace a bit this error, it seems that XMP section is read whitout issue, but nothing more.
 Metadata can be displayed with exiftool (which seems to use exiv2 to retrieve XMP section?), so I guess this is not a format issue.

 Here's a small JPEG files exhibiting the error.

 Thanks a lot for your work!

-#2 Updated by Matthieu Volat about 1 year ago
+#2 Updated by Matthieu Volat over 1 year ago

 Indeed, it still give me a warning: